eellpp/pubScratchpad/general/btt.md

 You are driving on a three-lane carriageway at 80 km/h.
 There is no traffic ahead.
 Which lane should you use? left lane

-Unless otherwise stated, the maximum speed limit of all roads in Singapore is : 50 km/hr

 Class 3/3A can carry no more than seven passengers (excluding driver)

 What is the maximum unladen weight of the vehicle a Class 3/Class 3A driver is allowed to drive?
 3000 KG

-light goods vehicle speed limit : 60km/hr when carrying workers onboard

 PDL:
 After passing your BTT, you may apply for a Provisional Driving Licence (PDL)